-Dollar-cost averaging is a passive investing strategy, which means once you’ve chosen your investments, with an investment app like Plum you can regularly invest without needing to think about it.
+Dollar-cost averaging is a passive investing strategy, which means once you’ve picked the right investments for you, with an investment app like Plum you can regularly invest, using the power of automation.

-When you commit to investing a fixed, equal amount at regular intervals, you can spare yourself the emotional roller-coaster associated with monitoring share prices on a daily basis.
+When you commit to investing a fixed, equal amount at regular intervals, you'll still need to conduct periodic reviews, but there's less reliance on needing to monitor share prices on a daily basis.

 • Let timing take care of itself ⏰

 By regularly investing smaller amounts (instead of waiting until you have a lump sum to invest), it negates the chance that you commit a significant amount of money at a time which is later proven to be unideal market timing, in terms of the price of your chosen assets.